ISA Blog - Information you can use

 “Potential Client calling from Nashville Suburb.
 I have a hundred-thousand-dollar hog I need appraised for insurance purposes.
 That’s what I paid for it so I would expect that it would appraise for that.
 I have all of the paperwork to show what I paid for it.
 What would you charge to come out and appraise the hog?
 Give me a call on the fee for that. -

 Art Authentication Can be a Tricky Business!
-Wednesday, January 17, 2024 in News, Ask an Instructor, Education, Business Tips
+Wednesday, January 17, 2024 in News, Ask an Instructor, Education, Business Tips, For Consumers, For Appraisers

 Art authentication can be tricky business.
 The International Society of Appraisers Core Course in Appraisal Studies teaches, “Authentication is a matter of informed and reasoned opinion, explaining, “Authentication is rarely definitive or absolute….
 It is subject to revision as additional information becomes available….
 It is subject to disagreement among experts.”